Web Experiment Pages

 Manage page scope for variants

-In a web experiment, you can scope each vairant to a specific page to ensure that the variants changes apply only where you intend.
-This is the case for all variant types.
+In a web experiment, you can scope each variant to a specific page to ensure that the variant's changes apply only where you intend.
+This applies to all variant types.

 Visual editor